Candesartan and hydrochlorothiazide

 • Candesartan + hydrochlorothiazide is used to treat high blood pressure.

-• There are 2 medicines in one tablet, which work together to control your blood pressure.
+• There are 2 medicines in a single tablet, which work together to control your blood pressure.

 • Find out how to take it safely and possible side effects.

-Candesartan + hydrochlorothiazide is used to treat high blood pressure (hypertension).
-These 2 medicines are combined into 1 tablet, and they work together to control your blood pressure.
+The combination of candesartan and hydrochlorothiazide is used to treat high blood pressure (hypertension).
+It consists of 2 medicines in a single tablet, which work together to control your blood pressure.
 Candesartan works by relaxing your blood vessels and hydrochlorothiazide helps your body get rid of extra salt (sodium) and water.

 Tablet strengths